CA Collective at the RHA

 Exhibition on view 14th March - 20th April 2025.
 Free to attend.

-This exhibition showcases the work of the talented artists in the CA Collective.
+The 2025 exhibition showcased the work of the talented artists in the CA Collective.
 The Collective is a vibrant community of artists who identify as having an intellectual disability or are from the neurodiverse community.
 As members, these artists receive ongoing support from Connections Arts Centre, education, and professional opportunities to exhibit and sell their work, fostering creativity, confidence, and connection.

-This year’s exhibition at the RHA Gallery is a display of artistic voices that challenge, inspire, and celebrate creativity without barriers.
+This year’s exhibition at the RHA Gallery was a display of artistic voices that challenge, inspire, and celebrate creativity without barriers.

 Artist Talks and Demonstrations